rathink4/Docker-NodeJs/README.md

 First push all the code on the GitHub and the pull any changes to your Ubuntu production server/instance

 - To build the docker image
-`sudo docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d --build`
+`sudo -E docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d --build`

 - To pull down the image
-`sudo docker-compose -f docker-compose.yml -f docker-compose.prod.yml down`
+`sudo -E docker-compose -f docker-compose.yml -f docker-compose.prod.yml down`

-- To recreate only certain containers in docker file `sudo docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d --build container_name`
+- To recreate only certain containers in docker file `sudo -E docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d --build container_name`

-- Sometimes the container may have dependencies and will recreate the dependencies when building again, to avoid that `sudo docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d --build --no-deps container_name`
+- Sometimes the container may have dependencies and will recreate the dependencies when building again, to avoid that `sudo -E docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d --build --no-deps container_name`

-- If you want to just rebuild certain image even though there are no changes `sudo docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d --force-recreate --no-deps container_name`
+- If you want to just rebuild certain image even though there are no changes `sudo -E docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d --force-recreate --no-deps container_name`

 The issue with these commands is that you should never be building your docker image in the production server.